Back to School 2017 Information

 It is also important to note that if school is cancelled and student makeup days are necessary, they will be held in the following order: June 11, June 12, and June 13, 2018.

 As part of our educational program, students in grades 3-12 will be provided with GoogleApps accounts.
 This means our students will have access to the suite of applications provided by Google, including email, word processing, presentation, and spreadsheet tools.
 The purpose of the account is to provide students with software for collaboration and learning through the use of technology.
-The suite of applications includes, but is not limited to: GMail, Google Docs, Google Sites, Google Sites, Google Groups, and Google Talk.
+The suite of applications includes, but is not limited to: GMail, Google Docs, and Google Sites.

 Your son or daughter will have access to this account, its applications, and email address both on and off campus.
 Upon request, you may also have access to this account.
 If you object to your child having access to any whole or part of the GoogleApps suite, you must file a written objection.
 Please address written objections to: the Office of Educational Technology, Fox Chapel Area School District, 611 Field Club Road, Pittsburgh, PA 15238.
 All written objections must be filed with the office of educational technology by Friday, September 1, 2017.
 If you do not file a written objection, your silence will serve as implied consent.